kismetwireless/kismet-docs/readme/040-datasources_wifi.md

    Control the per-source channel hop rate.
 If this option is omitted, Kismet will use the default global channel hop rate.

 ### Tuning Wi-Fi Packet Capture
-Kismet has a number of tuning options to handle quirks in different types packet captures.
+Kismet has a number of tuning options to handle quirks in different types of packet captures.
 These options can be set in the kismet.conf config file to control how Kismet behaves in some situations:

 * `dot11_process_phy=[true|false]`
    802.11 Wi-Fi networks have three basic packet classes - Management, Phy, and Data.
 The Phy packet type is the shortest, and caries the least amount of information - it is used to acknowledge packet reception and controls the packet collision detection CTS/RTS system.
 These packets can be useful, however they are also the most likely to become corrupted and still pass checksum.